Abstract

 Security Considerations

 Anonymity.
 Claim nullifiers are unlinkable across periods by construction.
 A World ID that authorizes different addresses each period cannot be tracked.
-However, if the same addresses are reused across periods, on-chain observers can infer continuity — the address itself becomes the deanonymization vector.
+However, if the same addresses are reused across periods, on-chain observers can infer continuity, i.e. the address itself becomes the deanonymization vector.

 Refresh congestion.
 Even with early refresh support, a significant fraction of users may refresh near period boundaries.
-Sub-period slots with proportional sub-budgets can mitigate traffic spikes.
+Sub-period slots with proportional sub-budgets are a possible mitigation, deferred as future scope.

 Replay protection.
-Per-period replay is enforced by two layers: existence of a nullifier record blocks re-opening under the same nullifier, and the per-record claimed-credentials map blocks double-claiming any specific issuerSchemaId.
-No separate “used nullifiers” set is needed.
+Per-period replay is enforced two mechanisms.
+The existence of a record under the current action blocks re-opening under the same nullifier, and the per-record claimed-credentials map blocks double-claiming any specific issuerSchemaId.
+For mid-period mutations, the monotonic per-record updateNonce additionally prevents in-flight Session Proof replay.

-Signal binding. signalHash MUST commit to every non-ZK-committed call parameter — see the per-method schemas under Signal Binding.
+Signal binding. signalHash MUST commit to every non-ZK-committed call parameter (see Signal Binding).
 The contract recomputes signalHash from the call parameters rather than trusting any caller-supplied value, so a frontrunner cannot replay a witnessed proof with a substituted msg.sender or authorized-address list.
-For updateAddresses, the monotonic record-scoped nonce additionally prevents in-flight Session Proof replay; claimSubsidy replay is precluded by nullifier-record existence, and claimAdditionalCredential replay by the claimed-credentials bitmap.

 Authenticator-generated sessionId.
 The sessionId stored for a nullifier is derived by the authenticator from an OPRF output keyed by (rpId, leafIndex, oprf_seed).
-The component cannot distinguish on-chain between an authenticator-issued sessionId and an attacker-chosen value, so Session Proof verification is the enforcement layer: a Session Proof against an unissued sessionId will simply fail to verify.
-Implementations SHOULD document that clients MUST NOT supply sessionId values that were not produced by an authenticator session for WORLD_CHAIN_RP_ID.
+The component cannot distinguish on-chain between an authenticator-issued sessionId and an attacker-chosen value, so Session Proof verification is the enforcement layer.
+A Session Proof against an unissued sessionId will simply fail to verify.

 Future Upgrades